Mindfulness for Two

 Mindfulness for Two is a practical and theoretical guide to the role mindfulness plays in psychotherapy, specifically acceptance and commitment therapy (ACT).
 In the book, author Kelly Wilson carefully defines mindfulness from an ACT perspective and explores its relationship to the six ACT processes and to the therapeutic relationship itself.
 With unprecedented clarity, he explains the principles that anchor the ACT model to basic behavioral science.
 The latter half of the book is a practical guide to observing and fostering mindfulness in your clients and in yourself-good advice you can put to use in your practice right away.
 Wilson, coauthor of the seminal Acceptance and Commitment Therapy, guides you through this sometimes-challenging material with the clarity, humor, and warmth for which he is known around the world.
 More than any other resource available, Mindfulness for Two gets at the heart of Wilson's unique brand of experiential ACT training.

-The book includes a web link to more than six hours of sample therapy sessions with a variety of therapists on QuickTime video, DRM-free audio tracks of Wilson leading guided mindfulness exercises, and more.
+The book includes a DVD-ROM with more than six hours of sample therapy sessions with a variety of therapists on QuickTime video, DRM-free audio tracks of Wilson leading guided mindfulness exercises, and more.
 To find out more, please visit www.mindfulnessfortwo.com.

 "Kelly Wilson does a masterful job of framing the many different ways in which a therapist grounded in mindfulness might skillfully nurture greater awareness and self-knowing in his or her clients.
 His approach is a very creative use of mindfulness within the dyadic relationship, both verbal and non-verbal.
 Of course, it is impossible to engage authentically without continually listening deeply to and learning from the myriad 'dyadic relationships' we have within ourselves, as he so aptly and honestly recounts.
 This book makes a seminal contribution to the growing literature on ACT and its interface with mindfulness theory and practice."